spacetelescope/stistools/doc/source/defringe_guide.rst

 **Note:** Running ``prepspec`` is an optional step, if you already have calibrated science data (``crj``/``sx2``) then running ``prepspec`` is not essential.
-However, you may wish to delete these data products and rebuild from the raw science file with ``prepspec`` to ensure that the correct calibration was done on the files.
+The main purpose of ``prepspec`` is to run calstis with a specific set of calibration flags turned on (e.g. the keywords in the header that control which calibration steps are performed and omitted by calstis during calibration).
+In the typical case, the default calstis flags will be sufficient for defringing.
+However, you may wish to delete these data products and rebuild from the raw science file with ``prepspec`` to ensure that the correct calibration was done on the files if you are uncertain.

 .. code:: ipython3